Acianthus: Species

-Plants of the World Online considers A. apprimus, A. borealis, A. collinus, A. exiguus to be synonyms of A. fornicatus and lists A. amplexicaulis (that the Australian Plants Census considers to be a synonym of Stigmatodactylus amplexicaulis) and A. scopulus.
+Plants of the World Online considers A. apprimus, A. borealis, A. collinus, A. exiguus to be synonyms of A. fornicatus.

 Distribution and habitat

-Of the Australian species of Acianthus, 7 are found in New South Wales, 6 in Queensland, 3 in Victoria and 2 in South Australia.
+Of the Australian species of Acianthus, 9 are found in New South Wales, 6 in Queensland, 3 in Victoria and 2 in South Australia.
 The sole New Zealand example, A. sinclairii occurs on both North and South Islands, as well as on Raoul, Stewart, Chatham and Three Kings Islands.

 Mosquito orchids species grow in small groups in forests on decaying litter, occasionally on partially decayed logs.
 They sometimes form dense vegetative colonies, in sheltered forest or heathland, and are often found underneath shrubs and bracken.

 Ecology

 The labellum of Acianthus species produces a sweet nectar which is contained in a sunken area at the base of the labellum.
 The flowers of Australian species open in sequence up the flowering spike, each flower open for a few days, and are pollinated by fungus gnats from the families Anisopodidae, Sciaridae and Mycetophilidae.
 Usually only a small percentage of the plants in a colony have flowers.
 Flies on Acianthus caudatus have been observed to move up the labellum, probing with their proboscis until they reach the nectar, where the up and down "pumping" action of their bodies brings them into contact with the viscidium and pollinia which then adhere to the insect's body.
 When these are carried to another flower, a similar action causes the pollinia to attach to the receptive stigma.